thomashaile/node-practice-replace/README.md

 In `./logic/index.js` write the function described by the tests in `./test`.

 The file `./logic/sandbox.js` is there for you to experiment and debug your function.
-It's best practice for the `index.js` file to contain nothing but the function.

 ### Write the CLI